 Strategy #4: Identify the Target Goal

-Eliminating a bad habit is like setting a goal.
+Eliminating bad habits is like setting a goal.
 You won’t achieve it, without having a specific outcome in mind coupled with a target date.

 For instance, you can’t say: “I want to eat healthier.”